nikxtaco/DS-et-Algo/Java/Palindrome.md

 # Palindrome

 #### Q. Check whether a given string is a palindrome or not.
-Eg: MALAYALAM is a palindrome.
+Ex: MALAYALAM is a palindrome.
 ```
 public class Main
 {